 Here are the major things a loan officer would look into when reviewing your loan application and how these things can make or break your application:

 For loan officers, your credit score is the best way to determine if your credit risk.
 In Singapore, one’s credit score is based on a four-digit number which ranges from 1000 to 2000.
 If you scored around 1000, they will be seen as a high-risk client and possibly default their payments.
 For those who scored higher, they are considered low-risk clients.

-Of course, even if the Credit Bureau Singapore – Singapore’s top authority in terms of providing clear and comprehensive credit data of each individual in the country – ranks you as a low-risk client, it may not be the same score the loan officer will use to determine your application.
+Of course, even if the Credit Bureau Singapore – Singapore’s top authority in terms of providing clear and comprehensive credit data of each individual in the country – ranks you as a low-risk client, it may not be the same score as the loan officer will use to determine your application.
 Each financial institution may vary on how they would determine one’s credit score aside from checking the CBS’ record.

 One’s credit score is influenced by one’s credit history.
-Your credit history would detail how well you paid your past and present credits, your active and closed accounts and other credit-related history facts.
+Your credit history would detail how well you paid your past and present credits, your active and closed accounts, and other credit-related history facts.
 Loan officers will check this part of your application closely to see if you can commit to repayments and you won’t risk your loans to default.
 Late repayments are black marks in any application, especially if you are 30 days late and more.

-Your past and present employment history will also make an impact in your credit application because this will ensure that you have a stable source of income to pay your personal loan.
+Your past and present employment history will also make an impact on your credit application because this will ensure that you have a stable source of income to pay your loan.
 If you have been working long for a certain job, it will reflect that you have a secure income source.
-If you change jobs regularly, especially when it somehow times with your loan application, it may tell your loan officer that you may not have a regular income source and you are at risk of losing this job.
+If you change jobs regularly, especially when it somehow times to your loan application, it may tell your loan officer that you may not have a regular income source and you are at risk of losing this job.